Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/operator-sets.md

  		UNREGISTERED,       // Operator not registered to AVS REGISTERED          // Operator registered to AVS
  	}

+	/// @notice Enum representing the registration status of an operator with an AVS.
+    /// @notice Only used by legacy M2 AVSs that have not integrated with operatorSets. enum OperatorAVSRegistrationStatus {
+        UNREGISTERED, // Operator not registered to AVS REGISTERED // Operator registered to AVS
+    }

-	struct OperatorSet {
+	/// @notice Struct representing an operator set struct OperatorSet {
 		address avs;
-		uint32 id;
+		uint32 operatorSetId;
 	}

 	/// EVENTS

-	/// @notice Emitted when an operator set is created by an AVS. event OperatorSetCreated(address indexed avs, uint32 operatorSetId);
+	/// @notice Emitted when an operator set is created by an AVS. event OperatorSetCreated(OperatorSet operatorSet);

+	/**
-	/// @notice Emitted when an operator's legacy M2 registration status with an AVS is updated. event OperatorAVSRegistrationStatusUpdated(address indexed operator, address indexed avs, OperatorAVSRegistrationStatus status);
+     *  @notice Emitted when an operator's registration status with an AVS id udpated
+     *  @notice Only used by legacy M2 AVSs that have not integrated with operatorSets.
+     */
+    event OperatorAVSRegistrationStatusUpdated(
+        address indexed operator, address indexed avs, OperatorAVSRegistrationStatus status );

-	/// @notice Emitted when an operator is added to an operatorSet. event OperatorAddedToOperatorSet(address operator, OperatorSet operatorSet);
+	/// @notice Emitted when an operator is added to an operator set. event OperatorAddedToOperatorSet(address indexed operator, OperatorSet operatorSet);

-	/// @notice Emitted when an operator is removed from an operatorSet. event OperatorRemovedFromOperatorSet(address operator, OperatorSet operatorSet);
+	/// @notice Emitted when an operator is removed from an operator set. event OperatorRemovedFromOperatorSet(address indexed operator, OperatorSet operatorSet);

 	/// @notice Emitted when an AVS updates their metadata URI (Uniform Resource Identifier).
     /// @dev The URI is never stored; it is simply emitted through an event for off-chain indexing. event AVSMetadataURIUpdated(address indexed avs, string metadataURI);

     /// @notice Emitted when an AVS migrates to using operator sets. event AVSMigratedToOperatorSets(address indexed avs);

     /// @notice Emitted when an operator is migrated from M2 registration to operator sets. event OperatorMigratedToOperatorSets(address indexed operator, address indexed avs, uint32[] operatorSetIds);

 	/// EXTERNAL - STATE MODIFYING

 	/**
-	 * @notice Called by an AVS to create list of new operatorSets.
+     * @notice Called by an AVS to create a list of new operatorSets.
      *
-	 * @param operatorSetIds The list of IDs of the operatorSets to create.
+     * @param operatorSetIds The IDs of the operator set to initialize.
+     *
+     * @dev msg.sender must be the AVS.
+     * @dev The AVS may create operator sets before it becomes an operator set AVS.
      */
     function createOperatorSets(uint32[] calldata operatorSetIds) external;

 	/**
      * @notice Sets the AVS as an operator set AVS, preventing legacy M2 operator registrations.
      *
      * @dev msg.sender must be the AVS.
-	 * @dev The AVS CANNOT go back to M2 legacy registration after becoming an operator set AVS.
      */
     function becomeOperatorSetAVS() external;

 	/**
 	 * @notice Called by an AVS to register an operator with the AVS.